Skip to content

 FERPA (Family Educational Rights and Privacy Act) protects student educational records and governs who can access them and how.
 For AI tools, the key questions are:

 Is there a data processing agreement?
-Vendors that handle student data on behalf of a school or district should sign a data processing agreement (DPA) that specifies what data is processed, how it is used, and what happens when the relationship ends.
-Both MagicSchool and Brisk Teaching have standard DPAs available.
-Enterprise plans include custom DPA negotiation.
+Vendors that handle student data on behalf of a school or district should sign a data processing agreement (DPA).
+MagicSchool, Brisk Teaching, SchoolAI, and Curipod all have standard DPAs available.
+Diffit and Eduaide.Ai have no DPA requirement because they collect no student data.

 How to choose the right AI tool for your classroom